Mexico travel insurance

 Our Coronavirus Travel Insurance is rated Superior by a leading UK Consumer Champion.
 All of our policies will cover you if you catch Coronavirus.

 If you’re going away with your children, we can cover them on your policy at no extra charge, whether you buy an annual policy or single trip cover.

 All of our travel insurance policies come with cover for over 50 activities and sports as standard, so you can get up to more on your trip.

 What is covered with travel insurance to Mexico?

-As standard, our policies cover for over 50 sports and activites, so you can get up to more on your holiday.
+Our policies include cover for over 100 sports and activites, so you can get up to more on your holiday.
 We also offer a range of benefits, some of which include:

 - Medical expenses and hospital benefit

 - Abandoning your trip